NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/managing.rst

 The Scripting Module
 --------------------

-Most of the things you'll need for "typical" work with the data can be found in the :py:mod`scripting` module.
-We recommend that you import itlke so:
+Most of the things you'll need for "typical" work with the data can be found in the :py:mod`adios-db.scripting` module.
+We recommend that you import it like so:

 .. code-block:: python